kadimetla/doc-adk-training/training/module16-sequential-workflow-agents/lab.md

-# Module 15: Building Agent Pipelines with SequentialAgent
+# Module 16: Building Agent Pipelines with SequentialAgent

-## Lab 15: Building a Blog Post Generator Pipeline
+## Lab 16: Building a Blog Post Generator Pipeline

 ### Goal

-In this lab, you will build a sophisticated, multi-step content creation pipeline using a `SequentialAgent`.
-This will demonstrate how to chain multiple specialist agents together, passing data from one to the next to accomplish a complex task.
+In this lab, you will build a multi-step content creation pipeline using a `SequentialAgent`.
+This will demonstrate how to chain multiple specialist agents together, passing data from one to the next.

-You will create a pipeline with four stages:
+### The Pipeline Stages
 1.  **Research Agent:** Gathers key facts about a topic.
 2.  **Writer Agent:** Creates a draft blog post from the research.
 3.  **Editor Agent:** Reviews the draft and suggests improvements.